changliao1025/hexwatershed_tutorial/README.md

 5. Run the examples within the `example` folder

-- You need to edit the template configuration file to match with your data set.
+- You need to edit the template configuration file to match with your data set paths.

 - Depending where you downloaded the data and the example, different configurations are required.

+# Miscellaneous

+1. Why a hybrid Python and C++ approach?

+   Answer: HexWatershed can be run at both regional and global scale, so performance is a factor.
+Data I/O is much easier in Python so users won't have to build NetCDF or GDAL from the source code.

+2. What if my model doesn't produce the correct or expected answer?
+   Answer: There are several hidden assumptions within the workflow.
+For example, if you provide the DEM and river network for two different regions, the program won't be able to tell you that.
+A visual inspection of your data in important.

+   Optionally, you can turn on the `iFlag_debug` option in the configuration file to output the `intermediate files`.

+3. Most common issues:

+   - GDAL not found, consider using the conda-forge channel

+   - `proj` related issue https://github.com/OSGeo/gdal/issues/1546, make sure you correctly set up the `PROJ_LIB`

 # References